A+ BBB Accredited

 Are seller concessions allowed?

-YES.
-In 2024, sellers can now use a 6% contribution to help buyers with a reverse mortgage purchase.
+Yes.
+Sellers can use a 6% contribution to help buyers with a reverse mortgage purchase.
 This money can be used for various expenses, including origination fees, closing costs like credit reports and appraisals, prepaid items, discount points, lowering interest rates, and the initial payment for mortgage insurance.
 However, this contribution cannot be used to cover counseling fees.

 Q.